-Fire TV Edition, a smart TV with Amazon Fire TV built-in to the television hardware, is a new Fire TV device released by Amazon.
+Fire TV Edition refers to any smart TV with Amazon Fire OS built-in to the television hardware.
 As you develop apps for Fire TV, here are answers to a few questions you might have about support for Fire TV Edition.

 - Q: If my app works on other Amazon Fire TV devices, will it work on Fire TV Edition?

-- Yes, if your app works on Fire TV or Fire TV Stick (especially Fire TV Stick - Gen 2), it will most likely work on Fire TV Edition.
+- Yes, if your app works on Fire TV or Fire TV Stick, it will most likely work on Fire TV Edition.
 99.9% of Fire TV apps are expected to work on Fire TV Edition.
-For existing apps, Fire TV Edition will automatically be added as a supported device — you don't need to do anything.
+For any apps you already have in the Appstore, Fire TV Edition will automatically be added as a supported device — you don't need to do anything.
 If support for Fire TV Edition fails, you will be notified by the Appstore team.

 - Q: Why would an app fail for Fire TV Edition?